The Majesty of God

 God was waiting for Adam and Eve to get past their immature satisfaction with the status quo and start wondering about that tree.
 It looked ugly and its fruit smelled bitter, but they knew that eating of that tree would not harm them.
 Why not try it out and learn something about the mystery of God?
 Hunger for God is a very important attribute that we should all pray for to increase our intimacy with Him, lest we become spiritually stagnant, and holiness involves self–denial.

-If they had eaten from the Tree of Life, though the initial taste may have been bitter, it would have turned sweet in their mouths and sent their understanding into super drive, giving them wisdom for ruling their kingdom that would have otherwise taken them years to acquire.
+If Adam and Eve had eaten from the Tree of Life, though the initial taste may have been bitter, it would have turned sweet in their mouths and sent their understanding into super drive, giving them wisdom for ruling their kingdom that would have otherwise taken them years to acquire.
 The Tree of Life is the door to Everlasting Life in Heaven.
-It was a foreshadowing of the Cross; it looked cursed and dead, but it was actually the very opposite.
-If they had eaten from the Tree of Life, they probably never would have taken the forbidden fruit.
+It was a foreshadowing of the Cross; it looked cursed and dead and a failure, but it was actually the very opposite.
+If Adam and Eve had eaten from the Tree of Life, they probably never would have taken the forbidden fruit.

-Angels drove them from the Garden and when they looked back, they saw that the Garden was now encased like a pearl, so it could not be entered from above nor tunneled into from beneath, and it had cherubim guarding the gate and a flaming sword that whirled in every direction faster than lightning.
+Angels drove them from the Garden and when they looked back, they saw that the Garden was now encased like a pearl, so it could not be entered from above nor tunneled into from beneath, and it had cherubim guarding the only gate, as well as a flaming sword that whirled in every direction, faster than lightning.
 Weeping bitter tears of remorse, they stumbled away to find a new place that they could make into a home.

 1And I will put enmity between you and the woman, and between your seed and her seed; it shall bruise your head, and you shall bruise his heel.